OpenMS/pyopenms-docs/docs/source/other_file_handling.rst

     PepXMLFile().store("test.out.pepxml", protein_ids, peptide_ids)

-You can store and load identification data from a TPP `protXML` file as follows:
+You can load (storing is not supported) identification data from a TPP `protXML` file as follows:

 .. code-block:: python